- Las Positas College

 Box 5.
 Shows the total of all scholarships or grants administered and processed by the eligible educational institution.
 The amount of scholarships or grants for the calendar year (including those not reported by the institution) may reduce the amount of the education credit you claim for the year.

 TIP: You may be able to increase the combined value of an education credit and certain educational assistance (including Pell Grants) if the student includes some or all of the educational assistance in income in the year it is received.
 For details, see Pub.
 970.

 Box 6.
 Shows adjustments to scholarships or grants for a prior year.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit that you claimed for the prior year.
 You may have to file an amended income tax return (Form 1040X) for the prior year.

 Box 7.
-Shows whether the amount in box 1 or 2 includes amounts for an academic period beginning January–March 2018.
+Shows whether the amount in box 1 includes amounts for an academic period beginning January–March 2019.
 See Pub.
 970 for how to report these amounts.